IBM/nodejs-in-notebooks/README.md

 ## Featured Technologies
 * [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
-* [pixiedust_node](https://github.com/ibm-watson-data-lab/pixiedust_node) Open source Python package, providing support for Javascript/Node.js code
+* [pixiedust_node](https://github.com/ibm-watson-data-lab/pixiedust_node): Open source Python package, providing support for Javascript/Node.js code

 # Steps

 You can run Node.js code in Watson Studio or your local environment:
 * [Run Node.js notebooks in Watson Studio](#cloud)
 * [Run Node.js notebooks in a local environment](#real_world)

+To preview an example notebook without going through a setup [follow this link](#preview).

 ## Run Node.js notebooks in Watson Studio
 <a name="cloud"></a>